learn-academy-2021-bravo/week-6-assessment-dgohdz/interview-questions.md

 As the consumer of the API, I want to see validation errors if my to do list doesn't include a time and date

+In my API, I want to see validation errors if my to do list doesn't have a name.

+I want to see validation errors if I am unable to add a task to my to do list.

 In my API, I want to see validation errors if my to do list doesn't have a name for each task.

 I want to see validation errors if my to do list repeats a task